 You can pause a timed formative for the entire class, or for individual students, from our "view responses" tab.
 Please see the article on pausing a formative for step-by-step instructions!

-As a Partner user you can randomize the question order for your students!
+As a Gold user you can randomize the question order for your students!
 This is a particularly useful feature when you assign a formative as a test/exam.

 Select "Display questions in random order" and each student will see a different version.